 As the disease progresses, your loved one will have difficulty completing various tasks, including eating.
 It will be more challenging to chew and swallow food.
 Memory loss could cause your loved one to forget some of the most important actions, including chewing and swallowing.
 However, continuing to eat well-balanced meals full of nutrients is necessary for your loved one’s health, which is why you should make it less complicated to eat.
 Make meals with soft foods, or mix smoothies and puree foods.

-Assisting Hands Home Care provides Alzheimer’s care seniors and their families can depend on.
-Our caregivers help seniors with Alzheimer’s and other memory-related conditions live happier and healthier lives.
-To hire a professionally trained caregiver for your loved one, call us today.
+Alzheimer’s can be difficult for seniors to manage on their own, and families without experience in providing care often face added challenges.
+Families in Reston can trust Assisting Hands Home Care for reliable Alzheimer’s care Reston services.
+Our professional caregivers support seniors with Alzheimer’s and other memory-related conditions, helping them live happier, healthier lives.
+To hire a trained caregiver for your loved one, call us today